GaN 65W power supply/charger bought for four quid from Aliexpress - tests, thermal imaging, user ris

 Comments

-Most importantly, they did not forget the rather gratis 'plasticine'.
+Most importantly, they didn't forget to give free 'plasticine'.
 [Read more]

-Plasteline is added for two reasons.
-1. To increase customer confidence in the product.
-2. With loose mains sockets, gravity improves contact.
+Plasticine is added for two reasons.
+1. To increase customer confidence in the product by increasing the weight of the product.
+2. With loose web sockets, gravity improves contact.
 [Read more]